IBM/torc_py/README.md

 ## 5. Design and architecture

-The library is implemented on top of MPI and multithreading and it can considered as the pure Python implementation of the [*TORC*](https://github.ibm.com/HAT/torc_lite) C/C++ runtime library [Hadjidoukas:2012], a software package for programming and running unaltered task-parallel programs on both shared and distributed memory platforms.
+The library is implemented on top of MPI and multithreading and it can considered as the pure Python implementation of the [*TORC*](https://github.com/phadjido/torc_lite) C/C++ runtime library [Hadjidoukas:2012], a software package for programming and running unaltered task-parallel programs on both shared and distributed memory platforms.
 The library supports platform agnostic nested parallelism and automatic load balancing in large scale computing architectures.
-It has been used at the core of the [Π4U](https://github.ibm.com/cselab/pi4u) framework [Hadjidoukas:2015], allowing for HPC implementations for both multicore and GPU clusters of algorithms such as Transitional Markov Chain Monte Carlo (TMCMC) and Approximate Bayesian Computational Subset-simulation.
+It has been used at the core of the [Π4U](https://github.ibm.com/cselab/pi4u) framework [Hadjidoukas:2015], allowing for HPC implementations, for both multicore and GPU clusters, of algorithms such as Transitional Markov Chain Monte Carlo (TMCMC) and Approximate Bayesian Computational Subset-simulation.

-*torc_py* is built on top of the following third-party Python packages: *mpi4py*, *threading*, *queue*.
+*torc_py* is mainly built on top of the following third-party Python packages: *mpi4py*, *threading*, *queue*.
 Tasks are instantiated as Python dictionaries, which introduce less overhead than objects.
 The result of the task function is transparently stored in the task descriptor (future) on the MPI process that spawned the task.
 According to PEP 3184, the result can be then accessed as `task.result()`.
 Similarly, the input parameters can be accessed as `task.input()`.

 All remote operations are performed asynchronously through a server thread.
 This thread is responsible for: